Quantus: An Explainable AI Toolkit for Responsible Evaluation of Neural Network Explanations and Beyond: Introduction

+For these reasons, researchers often rely on a qualitative evaluation of explanation methods (\eg, \cite{zeiler2014visualizing, ribeiro2016why, shrikumar2017learning}).
+Although qualitative evaluation of XAI methods is an important and complementary type of evaluation analysis \citep{hoffman}, the assumption that humans are able to recognise a correct explanation comes with a series of pitfalls: not only does the notion of an ``accurate'' explanation often depend on the specifics of the task at hand, humans are also questionable judges of quality \citep{wang2019designing, rosenfeld2021better}.
+In addition, recent studies suggest that even quantitative evaluation of explainable methods is far from fault-proof \citep{bansal2020sam, budding2021evaluating, yona2021revisiting, hase2021the}.
 In response to these issues, we developed \texttt{Quantus}, to provide the community with a versatile and comprehensive toolkit that collects, organises, and explains a wide range of evaluation metrics proposed for explanation methods.
-The library is designed to help automate the process of \emph{XAI quantification} --- by delivering speedy, easily digestible, and at the same time holistic summaries of the quality of the given explanations.
-As we see it, \texttt{Quantus} concludes an important, still missing contribution in today's \gls{xai} research by filling the gap between what the community produces and what it currently needs: a more quantitative, systematic and standardised evaluation of XAI methods.
+The library is designed to help automate the process of \emph{XAI quantification}---by delivering speedy, easily digestible, and at the same time holistic summaries of the quality of the given explanations.
+As we see it, \texttt{Quantus} concludes an important, still missing contribution in today's \gls{XAI} research by filling the gap between what the community produces and what it currently needs: a more quantitative, systematic and standardised evaluation of explanation methods.

-\section{Toolkit overview}
+\section{Toolkit Overview}

-\texttt{Quantus} provides its intended users --- practitioners and researchers interested in the domains of \gls{ml} and \gls{xai} --- with a steadily expanding list of 25+ reference metrics to evaluate explanations of \gls{ml} predictions.
+\texttt{Quantus} provides its intended users---practitioners and researchers interested in the domains of \gls{ml} and \gls{XAI}---with a steadily expanding list of 30+ reference metrics to evaluate explanations of \gls{ml} predictions.
 Moreover, it offers comprehensive guidance on how to use these metrics, including information about potential pitfalls in their application.